Exercise and Sport Sciences (ESS)

 4356.
 Fundamentals of Sports Marketing (3).
 Overview of the nature and theories of sport product marketing and the relationship between consumer behavior and marketing research.

 4357.
-Financial and Economic Aspects of Sport (3).
+Revenue Generation and Budgeting in Sports (3).
 Prerequisite: Consent of instructor.
 Examination and application of financial and economic principles and theories within the sport industry.